luciamartinf/AssignmentAnswers/Assignment1/README.md

 **1) Argument control**
 - Checks that 4 arguments are given when running the code
-- *BONUS!!* Checks that introduced gene identification follows the Arabidopsis' format
+- *BONUS!!* Checks that introduced gene-ids follow the Arabidopsis' format

 **2) Plantation**
 -   Simulation of planting 7 grams of seeds from each of the records in the seed stock genebank